karmada-io/website/docs/getting-started/core-concept.md

 ---
-title: Core Concept
+title: Core Concepts
 ---

+This page introduces some core concepts about Karmada.

+## Resource Template

-**Resource template**: Karmada uses Kubernetes Native API definition for federated resource template, to make it easy to integrate with existing tools that already adopt on Kubernetes
+Karmada uses the Kubernetes Native API definition for the federated resource template, to make it easy to integrate with existing tools that have already been adopted by Kubernetes.

+### Propagation Policy

-**Propagation Policy**: Karmada offers standalone Propagation(placement) Policy API to define multi-cluster scheduling and spreading requirements.
+Karmada offers a standalone Propagation(placement) Policy API to define multi-cluster scheduling and spreading requirements.

-- Support 1:n mapping of Policy: workload, users don't need to indicate scheduling constraints every time creating federated applications.
+- Support 1:n mapping of policy: workload.
+Users don't need to indicate scheduling constraints every time creating federated applications.

-- With default policies, users can just interact with K8s API
+- With default policies, users can directly interact with the Kubernetes API.

+### Override Policy

-**Override Policy**: Karmada provides standalone Override Policy API for specializing cluster relevant configuration automation.
-E.g.:
+Karmada provides a standalone Override Policy API for specializing the automation of cluster-related configuration.
+For example:

-- Override image prefix according to member cluster region
+- Override the image prefix based on the member cluster region.

-- Override StorageClass according to cloud provider
+- Override StorageClass depending on your cloud provider.

-The following diagram shows how Karmada resources are involved when propagating resources to member clusters.
+The following diagram shows how Karmada resources are propagated to member clusters.

 ![karmada-resource-relation](../resources/karmada-resource-relation.png)